Wzh0718/AiAgentRules/README.md

 1. Mcp Server needs to use context7 and server-sequential-thinking
 2. User rules need use
 ```
-use chinese and don't hold black.
+use <user language> and don't hold black.
 Give it your all.
 Strictly follow my user rules and project rules.
 ```
 4. In Cursor Rules, I actually use a combination of problem memory and project memory provided by Cursor version 1.0.